 Figure 2: Comparison of solar power between analogue (from real operational farm) and model solar farm

 Aside from the initial estimates of installed capacity, we also estimated the annual output from the development, assuming a 25-year production profile.
-We calculated low, best, and high case estimates by varying 3 key parameters in the estimation of annual production (i) Area availability, (ii) the operating factor (which is meant to account for meteorological conditions), and (iii) system inefficiencies.
-Table 2 below summarises these key parameters along with other variables assumed for the modelled solar farm.
+We calculated low, best, and high case estimates by varying 3 key parameters in the estimation of annual production: (i) area availability, (ii) the operating factor (which is meant to account for meteorological conditions), and (iii) system inefficiencies.
+Table 2 summarises these key parameters along with other variables assumed for the modelled solar farm.

 Table 2: Variables and assumptions for the low, best, and high cases of the model solar farm